LFSCamargo/Chatify/README.md

 4. Start packager `yarn app:start`
 5. Run on ios or android `yarn app:ios` or `yarn app:android`

+### PS: You need to have mongo installed on your machine

+### PPS: Android device or AVD must be running so reat native will be able to find the device to deal with the installation

 # To test the video calls you need two devices and ngrok to expose the server to the devices!

 ## PPS: Run the server and the packager before all those steps above